mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/7-Remove-Schedule-and-Move-to-Draft.md

 Steps:

 1. Log into User's account.
-2. Goto Scheduled tab.
+2. Go to Scheduled tab.
 3. Verify the Draft is created and has channel name and date of creation.
 4. Hover on the Draft.
 5. Click on the Schedule icon.
 6. Verify a modal to select Date and time appears.
 7. Select a Future date and click on `Schedule` button.
 8. Verify the message is not seen under Drafts tab.
-9. Goto Scheduled tab.
+9. Go to Scheduled tab.
 10. Verify the Scheduled message appears on the top.
-11. GOto the DM/GM/Channel where the draft was created.
+11. Go to the DM/GM/Channel where the draft was created.
 12. Verify the message post is not typed in the text box.